-As a notable high school basketball player, Reichel played at Westwood High School before continuing at Northern Michigan University where he suited up for the Wildcats.
-After his playing days ended, his passion for the game never faded.
-This led him into coaching, a path that ultimately resulted in him coaching his way to two state championships titles with the Ishpeming Hematite girls.
+As a notable high school basketball player at Westwood High School, Reichel continuing his career at Northern Michigan University, where he suited up for the Wildcats.
+His college playing days may have ended, but his passion for the game never did.
+This led him into coaching, a path that ultimately resulted in two state championships titles with the Ishpeming Hematite girls program.

-Following this past weekend’s title run, Ryan announced he is stepping down from his position to spend more time with his family and support his daughter who plays for Negaunee.
+Following this past season’s title run, Reichel announced he was stepping down from his position to spend more time with his family and support his daughters who play for Negaunee.

 The Mining Journal reported Reichel’s reflection on his decision: